£16 Find Cheap Flights from Birmingham to Ireland

 The average price of all round-trip flights from Birmingham to Ireland clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Ireland on a Saturday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Monday is the most expensive day to fly from Birmingham to Ireland.
-For your return ticket, we recommend flying on a Monday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Wednesday and avoiding Fridays for the best deals.

 How far in advance should I book a flight from Birmingham to Ireland?